Skip to content

 The role of UVB in vitamin D synthesis

-The relationship between vitamin D and sun relies on a well-documented photobiological process.
+The relationship between vitamin D and sun is based on a well-documented photobiological process.
 When ultraviolet rays reach the skin, only the UVB band is capable of initiating the transformation of cutaneous 7-dehydrocholesterol into previtamin D3, which is then converted into vitamin D3.
-The vitamin D produced by the skin is not yet active: it then undergoes a first hydroxylation in the liver, and then a second in the kidney, to yield its biologically active form.
+The vitamin D produced by the skin is not yet active: it then undergoes a first hydroxylation in the liver, then a second in the kidney, to yield its biologically active form.

 A natural mechanism specific to the body